microsoft/promptflow/docs/how-to-guides/quick-start.md

 ::::

-Learn more on more actions like delete conection in: [Manage connections](./manage-connections.md).
+Learn more on more actions like delete connection in: [Manage connections](./manage-connections.md).

 ### Test the flow
 Assuming you are in working directory `promptflow/examples/flows/standard/`